bindresearch/pkasso/README.md

 print(smiles_out)
 ```

-For more examples, see the jupyter notebook in `example/example.ipynb`.
+For more examples, see the [jupyter notebook](https://github.com/bindresearch/pkasso/blob/main/example/example.ipynb).

-# Local webserver
+## Local webserver

-A local webserver can be hosted via `pip install pkasso[webserver]` followed by calling `pkasso-web` or by downloading and running the docker image [ADD LINK].
+A local webserver can be hosted via `pip install pkasso[webserver]` followed by calling `pkasso-web` or by downloading and running the [docker image](https://github.com/bindresearch/pkasso/pkgs/container/pkasso) (main).